Our Policy Agenda

 No one should be unhoused or live in a toxic environment, be denied sanctuary from oppression, or be arbitrarily denied the right to freedom of movement.
 Neither humans nor animals should suffer because of infrastructure or contrived borders that restrict them from meeting their basic needs.

-We advocate for better urban and rural planning at the local level and for more ambitious international laws that acknowledge the right to a healthy and safe home, community, and environment.
+We advocate for better urban and rural planning at the local level and for more ambitious international frameworks that acknowledge the right to a healthy and safe home, community, and environment.